Opened 7 years ago

 Change History (8)

-comment:1 Changed 7 years ago by Lewis Rosenthal
+comment:1 by Lewis Rosenthal, 7 years ago

 Workaround is to manually copy latest libc066.dll and libcx0.dll after unlocking existing copies, reboot, and then update all.
 It's not pretty.

-comment:2 Changed 7 years ago by Lewis Rosenthal
+comment:2 by Lewis Rosenthal, 7 years ago

 I should add that for update all, as long as libc and libcx are being updated in the batch, a reboot resolves the rpm failure, however, when nothing is requesting an update to libc and/or libcx, a reboot will not recover from the condition, and rpm will continue to fail.